WallStreetMojo

 Example #2 – Using Toolbar

-Now, let’s say we wish to skip over and comment on an entire block of code, or multiple statements of the code.
-In such a case, using an apostrophe before each statement would be quite tedious and time-taking when we have so many statements to comment on.
-So to do this, there is a built-in option of ‘Comment/Uncomment Block’ in VBE that is initially hidden in the toolbar and can be used as follows:
+Suppose we wish to skip over and comment on an entire block of code or multiple statements of the code.
+In such a case, using an apostrophe before each statement would be tedious and time-taking when we have so many statements to comment on.
+So to do this, there is a built-in option of "Comment/Uncomment Block'' in VBA, initially hidden in the toolbar, and we can use it as follows:

 Step 1: Select the Statements from code.

-Select the statements in the macro/procedure that are required to be commented on below.
+Select the statements in the macro/procedure that must comment below.

 VBA Block Comment Example 2